 We saw turtles.
 We saw mullet jumping out of the river.
 We saw spider lilies.
 We saw wild turkeys.
 We saw ducks.
 We saw cormorants.
 We saw spring breakers tubing down the river.
 We saw fishermen.
 We saw scuba divers.
 We saw more turtles.
 We saw more mullet jumping out of the river.
 Then we saw more turtles.

 Kayaking Santa Fe River is a really enjoyable way to spend an afternoon.
-It’s an easy day trip from Gainesville.
+It’s an easy day trip from Gainesville and a LOT of fun.
 We will definitely be back!